CodePathFinalProject-InstantFeedback/InstantFeedbackFiles/README.md

 * [x] Students can provide a rating in five stars for all the added assignment.
 * [x] Professors can see the feedback as the average number of stars for each assignment.
 * [x] Students can register for the available courses.
 * [x] Professor and students can view their courses.
+* [x] Student and Professor and search courses through the search bar.

 **Optional Nice-to-have Stories**

-* Make real time graph, and charts based on student feedback.
+* [x] Make real time graph, and charts based on student feedback.
-* Implement sentiment analysis/machine learning/NLP so that student  can provide feedback in paragraph.
+* [x] Implement sentiment analysis/machine learning/NLP so that student  can provide feedback in paragraph.

 ### 2. Screen Archetypes